 Wheat bran is also a great substitute for coffee, and Postum the very popular drink from Kraft, was based on wheat bran.
 For those who miss Postum, there is good news.
 The all American coffee substitute is back on the shelves.
 Eliza’s Quest Food bought the trademark from Kraft Foods and brought it back on the market.
 You can buy it online on postum.com.

 Dandy Blend is an instant beverage, easy to prepare, delicious, and healthy.
 This is actually one of my favorites, as a health product.
 As a coffee substitute is fine, just like most of the other substitutes presented here.
 Dandy Blend contains dandelion roots, chicory, beets, barley, and rye.
 It tastes good, most people say it can be consumed straight, without creamer or sugar, and it is cost effective and convenient.

 On the health side: dandelion root is probably one of the most used herbal medicines in the world.
 Chicory comes right behind it.
-The two are loaded with prebiotic fiber, which is the best way to increase immunity and relieve a lot of modern day conditions.
-Drinking Dandy Blend is the best way to enjoy a non caffeinated healthy drink.
+The two are loaded with prebiotic fiber, which is the best way to increase immunity and relieve a lot of modern-day conditions.
+Drinking Dandy Blend is the best way to enjoy a non-caffeinated healthy drink.
 It contains a lot of essential minerals, and prebiotics, (soluble fiber).
-The product is gluten free, check the side effect section, though.
+The product is gluten-free, check the side effects section, though.